How To Improve Cognitive Health

 Cognitive health is obviously important to retain your memory, learn new things, and think clearly, but it goes even beyond that.
 Cognitive health allows you to do complex and basic activities.

-For example, without cognitive health, you may not be able to have a clear conversation with someone, or fulfilling some of your daily activities, like driving, paying bills, or remembering your medication.
+For example, without cognitive health you wouldn't be able to have a clear conversation with someone, or fulfill some of your daily activities, like driving, paying bills, or remembering your medication.
 Even playing your favorite games rely on cognitive health.

 At What Age Does Cognitive Decline Start?

-You may assume that cognitive health begins its decline later in life, but you may be surprised that it may start to begin in healthy, educated adults in their 20s and 30s.
+You may assume that cognitive health begins its decline later in life, but it might come as a surprise that it can begin in healthy, educated adults in their 20s and 30s.
 This is not to say that you will be in a quick downward spiral after your 25th birthday, but certain areas of your cognitive health may start to decline.
 You probably will not even realize it is happening.

 Cognitive decline is often a slow process.
 In your 20s and 30s, it will most likely not affect your life at all.
 It may be more of an annoyance to forget something trivial.
 As we continue to age for a few more decades, cognitive decline may start to affect our daily lives.

 With that said, it is never too early to start supporting your cognitive health.

 What Foods Are Good for Cognitive Health?